We love ginger!

 - Place a colander over a small bowl and drain the ginger into the colander.
 You want to drain as much of the syrup off the ginger as possible, so you can leave the ginger to drain (and cool) for approx. 30 minutes if desired.

 TIP 👉🏼 You now have a approx. 1 cup of ginger syrup (read more about Making Herbal Syrups ►).
 Add a tablespoon or two as a lively addition to your lemonade or sparkling water.
 You could also add it to warm milk for a nourishing and soothing evening drink.

 - Add 1/4 cup sugar to a bowl and add the sticky ginger slices.
 Toss to coat evenly and completely.

 - Separate the ginger slices and lay them out to dry on a cooling rack or parchment covered cookie sheet.
 Let them cool and air-dry for 4 – 24 hours, turning periodically.

 - Alternatively, lay the ginger slices on a parchment covered baking sheet.
 Pre-heat your oven to 200 F. Turn the oven off (very important!), place the cookie tray on a middle rack and allow to dry in the warmed oven for 4 hours (checking and turning periodically), or until dry.

 Your candied ginger slices will keep well in an air-tight container for several months (…as if they’d last that long ?).

 Give it a try!!
 If you already love ginger… you’re sure to be even more smitten!
 If you’re new to ginger, we hope you delight in this 3-in-1 recipe!!

-With a little practice, this basic recipe can serve to inspire some culinary creativity!
+With a little practice, working with ginger can serve to inspire some additional culinary creativity!